bamarni/pi64/README.md

 ## FAQ

+### Can I still run 32-bit programs with pi64?

+You should be able to run 32-bit programs out of the box as long as they're statically linked.
+You can check this with the `file` command :

+    $ file ./my-executable
+    ./my-executable: ELF 32-bit LSB executable, ARM, EABI5 version 1 (SYSV), statically linked, not stripped

+If your 32-bit program is shown as dynamically linked instead, you should still be able to run it by enabling [multiarch](https://wiki.debian.org/Multiarch/HOWTO) and installing program's required libraries :

+    sudo dpkg --add-architecture armhf
+    sudo apt-get update
+    sudo apt-get install libc6:armhf

+Here we're only installing the GNU C Library, but your program might need additional libraries.

 ### How can I remove SSH?

 For convenience, SSH is installed and enabled by default.
 This allows you to plug your Raspberry Pi to your home router and get started without the need